Eugen Nesper (agent): 1935-1940: Stuttgart years: Gestapo agent or double agent?

 He would later make out that between 1935 and 1945 he operated successfully as a double agent.
 From the Gestapo he received information about arrests and convictions that he was able to pass on to comrades.
 As a trusted Gestapo informant he was able to move around freely, making it far easier than it otherwise would have been to deliver illegal material effectively, sustain a network of connections, and distribute money provided by the Moscow backed "Rote Hilfe" welfare organisation to concentration camp inmates.
 In the case of illegal written material - anti-government political leaflets - he was able to pass some of it to Gestapo handlers, and distribute the rest to appreciative comrades.
 This is not entirely incompatible with other surviving reports and records, which indicate that during the later 1930s Nesper became a reliable and valued informant.
 He reported regularly to his Gestapo handler, Karl Maile, on his financial dealings with Communist comrades.
 The two became friends.
 From the other side of the political divide, the Communist Party functionary Paul Meuter would later recall the remarkable frequency with which Nesper visited Zürich "disguised as a skier" between 1936 and 1938.
 The fact that the political police in Württemberg were exceptionally well-informed on all the details of the reorganisation being attempted at that time by the communist "Rote Hilfe" welfare organisation almost certainly tracks back directly to information received from Nesper.

 1940-1942: German army

 During the summer of 1940 Nesper was conscripted into the German army.
 He fought initially on the western front and then on the eastern front.
 During August 1942 he managed to make his way across the lines to the Soviet side.
-For the next five months he enjoyed the status of a Soviet prisoner of war, held in a camp at Sverdlovsk ("Свердловск" - as Yekaterinburg had been known before 1924, and would again become known after 1991).
+For the next five months he was a Soviet prisoner of war, held in a camp at Sverdlovsk ("Свердловск" - as Yekaterinburg had been known before 1924, and would again become known after 1991).
 Nesper's explanations and shared insights evidently had been checked out satisfactorily against information from other sources: towards the end of 1942 he was transferred to Moscow, where questioning continued at the Lubyanka.
 Nesper's NKVD interrogators were particularly interested to know every detail of concerning his work as a "Gestapo spy".